akshith-07/HEART_DISEASE_PREDICTION/README.md

 ## OBJECTIVE

-The main aim of the project is to predict heart diseasevia three different supervised machine learning methods including: SVM, Logistic regression and the MLP Classifier .
-This project also aims to propose an effective technique for earlier detection of the diabetes disease so that a person can avoid the serious stage/conditon of the diabetes.
+The main aim of the project is to predict heart disease via three different supervised machine learning methods including: SVM, Logistic regression and the MLP Classifier .
+This project also aims to propose an effective technique for earlier detection of the heart disease so that a person can avoid the serious stage/conditon of the heart disease.

 ## LIBRARIES USED